swrgoh/SC1015_PUBG_Project/README.md

 >|`player_dist_walk`   | 0.002% |per meter walked |   Every **km** a player walks, his chance of winning increases by **2%**<br>~|
 >|`player_dist_ride`   |  0.005%| per distance driven | Every **km** a player drives, his chance of winning increases by **5%**! <br>This is much better than walking |
 >|`player_kills `      |8.103%| per kill| Wow!
 In PUBG, there are many strategies players use. <br>One strategy is avoiding fights, and the other is actively hunting people to kill.<br>This data reveals that it is extremely worthwhile to go for kills, as one single kill increases your chance of winning by **8%**|
+>### Conclusions of Random Forest
+>`After 39.818m, neighbouring gini coefficient is at 0.499.
+This means there is a 49.9% / 50.1% chance that the player may be killed by a sniper rifle.
+At this distance, if you do not have proper armor, protection or methods to deal with snipers, Strictly keep inside buildings!`

 #### <br>
 ---